Guide to Different Oysters

 Since oysters are a type of shellfish, they can have beneficial effects on your health.
 They are an excellent source of protein, while keeping your meal low-calorie and lean.
 Oysters are also an ideal source of nutrients like vitamin B-12, zinc, iron and magnesium, while staying low in saturated fats.
 Meanwhile, the omega-3 fatty acids in oysters help promote heart health and growth and development among children.
 Since there are various oyster species, it’s a good idea to familiarize yourself with the different types before sitting down and ordering some in a restaurant.

-Different Species of Oysters
+Different Types of Oysters

 Although all oysters share some similarities, don’t write off oysters altogether if you’ve tried them but weren’t wowed yet.
 Since there are different species of oysters, not all are going to taste the same.
 Give each variety a try before you order a plate full of the same type of oyster.
 There are five main species of oysters consumed in the U.S. — Pacific oysters, Kumamoto oysters, Atlantic oysters, European flat oysters and Olympia oysters.
 Here’s your guide to oysters by species.